Daeryak/Daeryak/README.md

 ### Hi there 👋

+I'm Seunggeun Kim.
+- Undergraduate Student Researcher of ACE Lab in Hanyang Univ.
-I'm Seunggeun Kim, owner of Studio.via;.
+- Founder & Solution Architect of Studio.via;.

 <!--
 **Daeryak/Daeryak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.